 In order to be eligible for either dealer finance or a car loan, in most cases, you’ll need to be over 18 years old, and an Australian citizen or permanent resident.

 Both finance options can be appropriate ways to finance your new car.
 The key is assessing all of the options available to you (and the fees involved with each) to find out the total cost of each loan option, and work out which one is cheapest and best suited to your personal circumstances.
+Also, be sure to check out our guide on how much to spend on a car so you can proceed confidently on your vehicle search journey with a set budget in mind.

 Deciding between dealer finance vs taking out a car loan is a big decision, so it’s important to weigh up the advantages and drawbacks of each finance option before making a decision.
 If you decide to get a car loan, you’ve come to the right place!